lolamindi/recs/README.md

 ### Requirements

-You will need to develop a PHP web application connected to a MySQL database.
-Your project should have a well-organised file structure, be designed with a monolithic MVC architecture, and developed with object-oriented programming (OOP).
+The original course requirements called for the development of a PHP web application connected to a MySQL database.
+The project specifics also called for a well-organised file structure, a monolithic MVC architecture design, and for it to be developed with object-oriented programming (OOP).

 #### Functional Requirements:
 - The application MUST display all the books in the database to be viewed by all users